Skip to content

 Area of study

-Communication and information sciences programs
+Communication & information sciences programs

 Are you interested in journalism and media, communications, information science, or public relations?
 You might want to pursue a communication and information sciences program at UT!
 Our students learn from experienced professors and gain the practical skills they need—from creating documentaries to writing for magazines—to be successful after graduation.